• Skip to primary navigation

 Instant Pot Turkey Broth

-I love using my Instant Pot of make Bone Broth.
+I love using my Instant Pot of make Turkey Bone Broth.
 It's so easy, just throw all the ingredients in the pot!
 Fill to the MAX line and set to manual for 90 minutes.
 Follow instructions in my Instant Pot Bone Broth recipe, just substitute the leftover turkey carcass.
 Instant Pot are excellent for making soup broth because they're faster and really pull out the nutrients.

 Can You Freeze Turkey Broth?